astronomer/astro-blog/posts/eliminating-barriers-between-dbt-and-airflow.md

 Notice that we have multiple projects nested in that `include/dbt` parent directory.
 These are two example projects provided by dbt labs

-1. [jaffle_shop](https://github.com/dbt-labs/jaffle_shop) - jaffle_shop is a fictional ecommerce store.
+1. [jaffle_shop](https://github.com/dbt-labs/jaffle_shop) - jaffle_shop is a fictional eCommerce store.
 This dbt project
-transforms raw data from an app database into a customers and orders model ready for analytics.
+transforms raw data from an app database into a customer and orders model ready for analytics.
-2. [mrr-playbook](https://github.com/dbt-labs/mrr-playbook) -  This dbt project is a worked example to demonstrate how to model subscription revenue.
+2. [mrr-playbook](https://github.com/dbt-labs/mrr-playbook) -  This dbt project is a working example demonstrating how to model subscription revenue.

 With this structure, we are ready to parse those projects and their associated models within Airflow.